scrollearnapp/scrollearnapp.github.io/README.md

 - **Data handling**: All data read by the Accessibility Service (package names, timestamps) is stored locally on-device only.
 No data is transmitted, shared, or uploaded.
 - **User consent**: Explicit consent is obtained during onboarding before the service can be enabled.
 Users can disable the service at any time via system Settings > Accessibility.

-### Usage Stats Permission (PACKAGE_USAGE_STATS)
-- **Purpose**: Used as a backup to detect the foreground app if the Accessibility Service is unavailable on some devices.
-Only the current foreground package name is read.
-- **Data handling**: Queried locally; no data is transmitted off-device.
-- **User control**: Users must grant this permission manually via system Settings > Apps > Special app access > Usage access.
-It can be revoked at any time.

 ## Data Safety Section (Google Play)

 - **App info and performance (Crash logs)**: Firebase Crashlytics collects crash traces and device state for crash fixing.